will-clarke/blog/_posts/2014-10-06-getting-started-with-jekyll.md

     ~/my-awesome-site $ jekyll serve
     # => Now browse to http://localhost:4000

+If you're lazy, I'd recommend not doing this, though.
+Jekyll Bootstrap, discussed below, has a few more features that may be useful.

 ## Jekyll Bootstrap

 [Jekyll Bootstrap](http://jekyllbootstrap.com/) uses Twitter's [bootstrap](http://getbootstrap.com/) and includes a number of extra in-build functionality including clever rake tasks, themes and comments.

-Here's a good starting point: [Jekyll Bootstrap Quick Start Guide](http://jekyllbootstrap.com/usage/jekyll-quick-start.html)
+Here's a really good starting point: [_Jekyll Bootstrap Quick Start Guide_](http://jekyllbootstrap.com/usage/jekyll-quick-start.html)

 One of the great things about Jekyll Bootstrap is that it integrates well with [Github Pages](https://pages.github.com/).
 This lets you host your own site for _FREE_!
 You get the custom domain of _your_github_username_.github.io.